-- 1. The candidate shall earn at least 16 semester hours credit in residence. - 2.
+- 1. After the last semester/term in residence, the student may not transfer more than 24 semester hours credit earned at other institutions to apply toward the completion of the degree requirements at APSU. (except for SOCAD-2, see page 102). - 2.
 The candidate will earn at least 64 semester hours credit, which include two semester hours of physical education activities or military science courses numbered below 3000, and must follow the specific course requirements as given in the outlined Program of Study.
-Not more than onehalf of the required credits may be earned as non-traditional credits.
-After the last semester/term in residence, the student may not transfer more than 16 semester hours of credit earned at other institutions to apply toward the completion of the degree requirements at APSU with the exception of SOCAD-2.
-(See page 96) - The candidate transferring from other associate degree programs must be admitted to APSU. - 4.
+Not more than one-half of the required credits may be earned as non-traditional credits.
+After the last semester/term in residence, the student may not transfer more than 16 semesters hour credit earned at other institutions to apply toward the completion of the degree requirements at APSU. - 3.
+The candidate transferring from other associate degree programs must be admitted to APSU. - 4.
 The candidate is required to maintain an overall minimum grade-point average of at least a "C"(2.00) average in all courses.
 For the Associate of Applied Sciences degree, the candidate must have at least a "C"(2.00) average in the required specialization. - 5.
-The candidate must submit an application for the associate degree to the Information Window at Austin Peay Center @ Fort Campbell or the Office of the Registrar in the Ellington Student Services Building by the published deadline. - 6.
-The candidate must satisfy the computer literacy requirement for the Associate of Science degree (see page 111).
+The candidate must submit an application for the associate degree to the Information Window at Austin Peay Center @ Fort Campbell or the Office of the Registrar in the Ellington Student Services Building by the published deadline. - The candidate must satisfy the computer literacy requirement for the Associate of Science degree (see page 83).